-Patient will present as → a 72-year-old with complaints of dry eyes coupled with excessive tearing.
-On exam the conjunctiva appear red and the left eyelid is turned outward.
+Patient will present as → a 73-year-old male who complains of dry eyes coupled with excessive tearing.
+On exam, you note the conjunctiva appears red and the right eyelid is turned outward.

 Ectropion (eversion of the lower eyelid) is caused by age-related tissue relaxation, cranial nerve VII palsy, and posttraumatic or postsurgical changes.

-- Tearing and symptoms of dyr eyes (due to poor drainage of tears through the nasolacrimal system, which may no longer contact the eyeball).
+- Tearing and symptoms of dry eyes (due to poor drainage of tears through the nasolacrimal system, which may no longer contact the eyeball)

 Diagnosis is clinical (eyelid turns out)